StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

   All columns in the query statement, that is, all columns in the materialized view schema.
 This parameter supports the following values:

+  - Simple columns or aggregate columns such as `SELECT a, abs(b), min(c) FROM table_a`, where `a`, `b`, and `c` are the names of columns in the base table.
+If you do not specify column names for the materialized view, StarRocks automatically assigns names to the columns.
+  - Expressions such as `SELECT a+1 AS x, b+2 AS y, c*c AS z FROM table_a`, where `a+1`, `b+2` and `c*c` are the expressions that reference the columns in the base tables, and `x`, `y` and `z` are the aliases assigned to the columns in the materialized view.

+  > **NOTE**
+  >
+  > - You must specify at least one column in `select_expr`.
-  - Synchronous materialized views only support aggregate functions on a single column.
+  > - Synchronous materialized views only support aggregate functions on a single column.
 Query statements in the form of `sum(a+b)` are not supported.
-  - Synchronous materialized views support only one aggregate function for each column of the base table.
-Query statements such as `select sum(a), min(a) from table` are not supported.
-  - When creating a synchronous materialized view with an aggregate function, you must specify the GROUP BY clause, and specify at least one GROUP BY column in SELECT.
+  > - When creating a synchronous materialized view with an aggregate function, you must specify the GROUP BY clause, and specify at least one GROUP BY column in `select_expr`.
-  - Synchronous materialized views do not support clauses such as JOIN, WHERE, and the HAVING clause of GROUP BY.
+  > - Synchronous materialized views do not support clauses such as JOIN, WHERE, and the HAVING clause of GROUP BY.

-  > **CAUTION**
-  >
-  > This parameter must contain at least one single column, and all specified columns can only be specified once.
+  > - From v3.1 onwards, each synchronous materialized view can support more than one aggregate function for each column of the base table, for example, query statements such as `select b, sum(a), min(a) from table group by b`.
+  > - From v3.1 onwards, synchronous materialized views support complex expressions for SELECT and aggregate functions, for example, query statements such as `select b, sum(a + 1) as sum_a1, min(cast (a as bigint)) as min_a from table group by b` or `select abs(b) as col1, a + 1 as col2, cast(a as bigint) as col3 from table`.
+The following restrictions are imposed on the complex expression used for synchronous materialized views:
+  >   - Each complex expression must have an alias and different aliases must be assigned to different complex expressions among all the synchronous materialized views of a base table.
+For example, query statements `select b, sum(a + 1) as sum_a from table group by b` and `select b, sum(a) as sum_a from table group by b` cannot be used to create synchronous materialized views for a same base table.
+  >   - Each complex expression can reference only one column.
+Query statements such as `a + b as col1` are not supported.
+  >   - You can check whether your queries are rewritten by the synchronous materialized views created with complex expressions by executing `EXPLAIN <sql_statement>`.
+For more information, see [Query analysis](../../../administration/Query_planning.md).

 - GROUP BY (optional)